bitcart/bitcart-docs/bitcartcc-basics/walkthrough.md

 Store email is the email used to send messages from, and the display email in BitcartCC POS store.

 Email host, port, login and password are credentials for your SMTP server.
-Email host shoudn't include any http:// or https:// parts.
+Email host shouldn't include any http:// or https:// parts.
 If your SMTP server requires TLS, turn on SSL/TLS switch.

 When done(you should click save button first), click on Test ping button to see if your setup is working.